vmware-archive/gp-r/HomePage.md

     In PL/R function my_plr_error_func
 ```

 GPDB is complaining because you are trying to access a table directly from a segment, which breaks the whole notion of coordination between the master node and its segments.
-Therefore, you cannot specify a from clause in your PL/R function when you make an RPostgreSQL call from within that function.
+Therefore, you cannot specify a `FROM` clause in your PL/R function when you make an RPostgreSQL call from within that function.

 #### Alternative
 For the adventerous, the RPostgreSQL package provides more granular control over execution.
 An equivalent to dbGetQuery is to first submit the SQL to the database engine using dbSendQuery and then fetch the results: